saeyslab/harpy/docs/usage.md

 ## Input data

-There are some built-in datasets.
-For example to get data from a [Resolve](https://resolvebiosciences.com/) experiment on mouse liver:
+Harpy includes several built-in-datasets.
+For example to load data from a [Resolve Molecular Cartography](https://resolvebiosciences.com/) experiment on mouse liver:

 ```
 from harpy.datasets.registry import get_registry